It is exciting... you are building the home of your dreams…the beach house that will…

 With generous right-of-ways that allow significant landscaping, as well as interconnected lakes, Waters Edge has a more organic and relaxed sensibility, while still maintaining a high degree of refinement.
 Further, the landscape is less predictable, denser, and less formal, creating a juxtaposition or tension between the buildings and the landscape.

-ARCHITECTURAL STYLE MATCHED TO THE ENVIRONMENT
+ARCHITECTURAL DESIGN AND THE ENVIRONMENT

-The architecture in Palmilla’s first neighborhoods was a ‘beach vernacular’ that was well-suited to the relatively flat, geometric site, and captured the coastal atmosphere.
+The architectural design in Palmilla’s first neighborhoods was a ‘beach vernacular’ that was well-suited to the relatively flat, geometric site, and captured the coastal atmosphere.
 For Waters Edge, DTJ embraced Lowcountry architecture, a style that responds well in this distinctive region, and also holds up to the weather challenges of the coast.
 Early settlers to this region needed to adapt to the periodic flooding of the salty marshes and severe, pounding storms.
 The settlers fused European architecture to fit the local environment that boasted both distinctive aesthetics and solid pragmatics.
 The result is an architectural style that is now an American coastal classic.

 THE ORIGINS OF LOWCOUNTRY DESIGN